Demosthenes-Eth/public-domain-token/README.md

 - `mint(address to, uint256 userRequestedAmount)` (only callable by non-expired issuers)
 	1. If `totalSupply() == 0`, the contract forces the minted amount to minSupply, ignoring userRequestedAmount.
-	2. Otherwise, the contract checks that `userRequestedAmount > 0` and does not exceed (currentSupply * mintFactor) / 100.
+	2. Otherwise, the contract checks that `userRequestedAmount > 0` and does not exceed `(currentSupply * mintFactor) / 100`.
 	3. If `currentSupply < minSupply`, a shortfall is automatically added to meet `minSupply`.
 	4. Finally, tokens are minted to `to`.

 **Key Points:**
 - Only an authorized, non-expired issuer can call mint.
-- If supply is zero, the minted amount is exactly minSupply.
+- If supply is zero, the minted amount is exactly `minSupply`.
 - Otherwise, the issuer can only mint up to a fraction (up to `baseMintFactor` %) of the current supply, with additional dynamic logic to adjust that factor.
+This logic is implemented by the internal helper function `calculateMintFactor()`.

 ### 5. Burning Tokens